Opacity of graphene independent of light frequency and polarization due to the topological charge of the Dirac points: Opacity of a Chern insulator

 \section{Opacity of a Chern insulator}

 We remark that the constant opacity $\pi\alpha$ seems to manifest only if the unperturbed topological material is gapless.
-As a counter example, consider a 2D Chern insulator described by adding a mass term $M\sigma_{z}$ into the linear Dirac model in Eq.~(6) of the main text, which gaps out the Dirac cone.
+As a counter example, consider a 2D Chern insulator described by adding a mass term $M\sigma_{z}$ into the linear Dirac model in Eq.~(\ref{graphene_linear_Dirac_Hamiltonian}), which gaps out the Dirac cone.
 The resulting fidelity number spectral function is

 which yields an opacity that depends on the band gap $M$ and is not a constant of frequency.
 Since the opacity depends on the color of the light and is not directly proportional to the Chern number, it is hard to argue that one can see the bulk topological invariant by naked eyes in this case.